tonywhatever/deb_build4skippy/README.md

 The following instruction are for **Debian 12 (Bookworm)** and **Devuan 5 (Daedalus)** and will also work for MX-Linux, Antix, SpiralLinux etc.

 It does create the proper but unsigned Debian-Binaries-Packades only.
-It omits skippy-xd_x.x.x.orig.tar.gz (debianized source), skippy-xd_x.x.x-x.dsc and skippy-xd_x.x.x-x.debian.tar.xz.
+We omit deliberatelly the creation of skippy-xd_x.x.x.orig.tar.gz (debianized source), skippy-xd_x.x.x-x.dsc and skippy-xd_x.x.x-x.debian.tar.xz.

 ### Befor anything else: